-Our efforts to implement our Climate Action Plan are clearly paying off.
-This report documents the clear progress the University of Louisville (UofL) is making in reducing our greenhouse gas (GHG) emissions, even as we continue to grow in terms of physical size, campus population, and budgetary expenditures.
+Our efforts to implement our Climate Action Plan have been paying off for many years, but a troubling reversal of progress has occurred in the last two years.
+This report documents the overall progress the University of Louisville (UofL) has made in reducing our greenhouse gas (GHG) emissions, even as we continue to grow in terms of physical size, campus population, and budgetary expenditures.

-From 2006 to 2013, we estimate that emissions have dropped over 22% from 246,929 to 191,823 metric tons.
+From 2006 to 2015, we estimate that UofL's net carbon emissions have dropped over 18.5% from 233,128 to 189,958 metric tons.